Who We Are

 - Good Governance

 All our decisions are informed by their potential measurable impact towards our ultimate goal of poverty alleviation.
+Our ability to generate positive impact depends on respectful, collaborative partnerships with governments, communities, industry, international agencies, academic institutions, NGOs and resource development associations.

 With our developing country partners, we aim to use sustainable natural resource management and governance as a driver to help achieve the Sustainable Development Goals (SDGs).
 Visit our project pages to see how each project aligns with and contributes to the SDGs.